CMiddleton3/RssFeedPull/README.md

 # RssFeedPull
-An OsClass Plugin for Pulling RSS Feed for Dynamic Content.
+An OsClass Plugin for Pulling RSS Feeds for Dynamic Content.